JustAddRobots/runxhpl/README.md

 thus command-line options are geared toward multiple successive runs.

 Please note that this repository currently executes the generic (**non-optimised**) shared-memory benchmark.

-One day maybe I'll include build tools for various compilers, BLAS, and MPI implementations in this repo.
+Time permitting, I'll include build tools for various compilers, BLAS, and MPI implementations.

-This is primarily built as part of a proof-of-concept for a specific CI/CD environment.
+This is primarily built as part of a proof-of-concept for a specific CI/CD environment (see [deployxhpl](https://github.com/JustAddRobots/deployxhpl)).
 YMMV.
 There is **no support** for this project.

 ## Background